microsoft/OrcasNinjaTeam/ora2pg-install/Ubuntu/README.md

 The script needs PowerShell to be installed on the machine.
 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
 PowerShell runs on Windows, Linux, and macOS.

-To install PowerShell on Ubuntu by following the (official Microsoft documentation)[https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?].
+To install PowerShell on Ubuntu by following the [official Microsoft documentation](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu).

 Use the following shell commands to install PowerShell on the target OS.
 > **NOTE** This only works for supported versions of Ubuntu.